 6. Do NOT visit an Elephant Orphanage

-Multiple animal organizations, such as Born Free, have written about this and have stated that these examples of animal activities are always a no go.
+Multiple animal organizations, such as Born Free, have written about this and stated that such animal activities are always a no-go.
+We don’t support this type of tourism, and urge you not to either.
+Here are the things to know about wildlife tourism and the better alternatives.

-7. Head for the hills to visit the Kandy Buddha Statue
+7. Kandy Buddha Statue

 8. Kandy Lake